JREAM/ubuntu-cheatsheet/README.md

   - Lastly restart lightdm: `sudo service lightdm restart`
 - **Apt Auto Remove Problem**
   - I read that it's possible `apt-autoremove` may accidentally remove `xubuntu-desktop`, `ubuntu-desktop` and LightDM reports no errors.
+    - The `ubuntu-desktop` will load the Unity interface
+    - The `xubuntu-desktop` will load a different interface I'm not familiar with.
+    - **If you are using Gnome**, try following the post at [OMGUbuntu](http://www.omgubuntu.co.uk/2016/05/install-gnome-3-20-ubuntu-16-04-lts)
   - To Fix: `sudo apt-get install xubuntu-desktop ubuntu-desktop`
 - **How to Ensure it Works**
   - You might be able to login after one of the steps above if you don't reboot.
 However, to be certain, you want to reboot to ensure it is fixed, otherwise you'll be doing this over and over.